adlnet/xAPI-Spec/xAPI-Communication.md

 ###### <a name="2.6.s2"></a>Details

-The semantics of the request are driven by the profileId parameter.
+The semantics of the request are driven by the "profileId" parameter.
 If it is included, the GET method will act upon a single defined document identified by "profileId".
 Otherwise, GET will return the available ids.

 ###### <a name="2.6.s3"></a>Single Agent or Profile (PUT | POST | GET | DELETE)